 For example, let us assume that your clinical evaluation gap analysis shows that you need to upgrade your clinical data with data from a Post-Marketing Clinical Follow-up study (PMCF).
 If we pivot these numbers against the time left until you lose your CE-mark, we come to the following:

-Activities that would have to be performed against the time it would take and the time that is left in months.
+Activities that would have to be performed

 All these activities alone leave you with ‘0‘ months left until your CE mark (read: market approval) expires if you aren’t compliant with the new requirements.
 So actually, we can say that every moment that companies are delaying the transition to the MDR they will be facing a loss of revenue from the marketed product.